MohamedWagdy7/eJPT-notes/System Attacks.md

 ### 12. Ransomware
 software that encrypts a computer or smartphone files with a secret key, then asks the victim for a ransom to give them the content back.
 ### 13. Data-Stealing Malware
+a software built for stealing data. it's tailored for a specifiec environment.
 ### 14. Worm
+spread over the network by exploiting system vulnerabilities.